StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 By default stan() will run 4 chains and optionally display a combined summary.
 Some other CmdStan methods, e.g. optimize, return a dictionary.

-If `summary = true`, the default settings, the stan summary is also written to a .csv file and can be read in using:
+If `summary = true`, the default, the stan summary is also written to a .csv file and can be read in using:
 ```
 csd = read_summary(Stanmodel)
 csd[:theta, :mean] # Select mean as computed by the stansummary binary.
 ```

-Stanmodel has an optional `printsummary=false` to have cmdstan create the summary .csv file but not shown the printout of stansummary.
+Stanmodel has an optional argument `printsummary=false` to have cmdstan create the summary .csv file but not display the stansummary.

 ## Running a CmdStan script, some details